26 Best Things to do in Juneau Alaska

 The Alaskan Brewing Company is a local favorite in Juneau.
 Founded in 1986, locals and tourists have enjoyed The Alaskan Brewing Company for generations!

 Guided tastings and tours at their original brewery are available, where you can learn about the brewery, the beer, and the founders.
-You can also try some delicious beer in the tasting room or buy it on-site, even beers that are not publically on the market!
+You can also try some delicious beer in the tasting room or buy it on-site, even beers that are not publicly available!

 Glacier Gardens Rainforest Adventure